abhisheksrivastav3604/Helicone_proxy_server/README.md

 ## How to Run

 To run the project:
-Open the above file in VS code. fill the required Information
+1. Open the above file in VS code.
+2. fill the required Information.
-First We need to Run proxy_server.py
+3. First We need to Run proxy_server.py
-Second file i.e. proxy_server_test.py to check the proxy server.
+4. Run Second file i.e. proxy_server_test.py to check the proxy server.